 With the Chief Executive, the trustees agree and set out the policy and strategy to be implemented by the Trust’s staff and volunteers.
 The Council sets the overall vision, mission, policy and goals for the organisation in line with the national strategies of The Wildlife Trusts’ Partnership.

 The Council meets formally at least 4 times a year to discuss Trust business and to take major decisions.

 The Council delegates authority for particular areas of its work to the Audit and Risk Committee and a number of Working Groups.

-The Audit & Remuneration Committee (ARC) has delegated authority from the Council of Warwickshire Wildlife Trust (Council) to review audit, risk, finance & remuneration matters for Warwickshire Wildlife Trust (WWT), and for all the subsidiary companies of WWT.
+The Audit and Remuneration Committee (ARC) has delegated authority from the Council of Warwickshire Wildlife Trust (Council) to review audit, risk, finance & remuneration matters for Warwickshire Wildlife Trust, and for all the subsidiary companies of the Trust.

-ARC’s general role is to ensure that Council meets its responsibilities by providing detailed oversight of systems of internal control, risk management, financial reporting and remuneration, and through supervision of the quality, independence and effectiveness of any internal reviews and external audits, both for WWT and the Subsidiaries.
+ARC’s general role is to ensure that Council meets its responsibilities by providing detailed oversight of systems of internal control, risk management, financial reporting and remuneration, and through supervision of the quality, independence and effectiveness of any internal reviews and external audits, both for Warwickshire Wildlife Trust and its subsidiaries.